 It is the worst paper that I can remember seeing for a long time.

 The very fact that they have used the term ‘serotonin syndrome’, rather than ‘serotonin toxicity’, is the first clue to their lack of overall understanding of this subject.
 It is a toxidrome, not a syndrome.
 A basic but essential point to grasp.

-Not only is the Werneke et al. paper pointless, but worse, it adds to the errors and confusion in the literature that in turn has adverse consequences for researchers (see how relying on Werneke has confused Racz et al., above) and ordinary doctors trying to engage in sensible patient management of cases that they encounter.
+Not only is the Werneke paper pointless, but worse, it adds to the errors and confusion in the literature, that in turn has adverse consequences for other researchers (see how relying on Werneke has confused Racz et al., above) and ordinary doctors trying to engage in sensible patient management of cases that they encounter.
 This paper just adds to the mass of erroneous facts and misinformed opinion and makes it more difficult to find that which is good.

 There are so many misconceived and incorrect presumptions and statements in this report that there is an embarrassment of choice about where to start one’s comments in order to help general readers understand how deeply flawed it is.